The Three Living and the Three Dead

-The Three Living and the Three Dead (also known as The Three Dead and the Three Quick, French: Le Dit des trois Morts et des trois Vifs, tale or legend) is a theme in Medieval visual arts (painting, miniature, illumination, and sculpture) that shows three corpses addressing three young, richly adorned pedestrians (or three young horsemen), often while they are hunting.
+The Three Living and the Three Dead (also known as The Three Dead and the Three Quick, French: Le Dit des trois Morts et des trois Vifs, tale or legend) is a theme in Medieval literature and visual arts (painting, miniature, illumination, and sculpture) that shows three corpses addressing three young, richly adorned pedestrians (or three young horsemen), often while they are hunting.
 This theme became popular during the 14th and 15th centuries.

 The theme

 « The Three Living and the Three Dead », Très Riches Heures du Duc de Berry, folio 86v.

 The theme of The Three Living and the Three Dead is not death itself—in this case, that of the three young men—as in memento homo, the Triumph of Death, the Ars moriendi, vanitas paintings, memento mori, or the Danse Macabre, which depicts death leading a hierarchical procession of the living.
 Instead, it is a lesson, a warning of a decomposition, a decay to come in a more or less distant future.

 Michel Vovelle notes, however, that the story's argument is "simple in its brutality": three young hunters are confronted by three dead figures in different states of decomposition.
 They have a brief but essential exchange: